Demetric Felton: Cleveland Browns

-On May 1, 2021, Felton was selected by the Cleveland Browns with the 211th overall pick in the 2021 NFL Draft.
-He signed his four-year rookie contract on May 13, 2021.
+On May 1, 2021, Felton was selected by the Cleveland Browns with the 211th overall pick in the 2021 NFL draft.
+He signed his four-year rookie contract on May 13.
 Felton had a productive training camp as a running back, receiver and kick returner.

-He scored his first professional touchdown on September 19, 2021 against the Houston Texans.
+He scored his first career touchdown on September 19 against the Houston Texans.
+He was named to the PFWA All-Rookie Team.